marshall-vogt/c0723-code-solutions/dom-creation/dom-create-quiz-notes.md

 - What is the `textContent` property of an element object for?
   To interface with the text content of the node.
 - Name two ways to set the `class` attribute of a DOM element.
-  With the setAttribute method and or the 'value' property.
+  With the setAttribute method and or the 'className' property.
 - What are two advantages of defining a function to do create something (like the work of creating a DOM tree)?
+  To automate a long task and to be able to re-use it multiple times.

 ## Notes